vplesko/OrbLang/docs/pages/type_system_extended_array_pointers.md

 ---
 # {{ page.title }}

 Array pointers are pointers that point to multiple values, which are contiguously laid out in memory.
-They contain no information on how many elements they point to, so using them incorrectly may result in undefined behaviour.

-> Undefined behaviour means that the faulty code would not raise compilation errors, but the program execution cannot be expected to give desired results.
-You should never rely on undefined behaviour in your code.

 Array pointers are indexed with `[]`.
 Unlike regular pointers, they cannot be dereferenced with `*`.